Wilhelm von Opel: Personal life

-In 1917, Wilhelm and his brother Heinrich Opel were raised to the nobility of the Grand Duchy of Hesse.
+In 1917, Wilhelm and his brother Heinrich were ennobled in the Grand Duchy of Hesse.
 Their brother Carl was raised to the same rank the following year.
-Wilhelm had one son and one daughter, Fritz von Opel and Eleonore von Opel.
+Since then those lines carry the prefix von to their original family name.

 In 1933, Opel joined the Nazi Party and soon became an active supporter of it, making financial contributions to the SS and being awarded the title of Patron.
 In January 1947, he was found guilty by a denazification court and had to pay a large fine.
 He died the following year.

-Opel is the grandfather of Rikky von Opel and Gunter Sachs.